jprune/jprune/README.md

 </div>

-### <div align="center">I'm Julian, a soon to be full-time Web & App Developer. 👨🏼‍💻 My passion lies in solving problems so perhaps I can help you solve an open position?</div>
+### <div align="center">I'm Julian, a full-time Web & App Developer. 👨🏼‍💻 My passion lies in solving problems so perhaps I can help you solve an open position?</div>

 - 🔭 I’m currently working on a potential business idea in the AI area.